embody-rg/embody-rg.github.io/projects.md

 ## Dynamics of Insight in Graph Comprehension
 <img align="left" width="500" src="/project-graph-pexels-lukas-669621.jpg" title="Dynamics of Insight in Graph Comprehension" alt="Dynamics of Insight in Graph Comprehension" /> (People: Paul Schweidler, Gui Sanches de Oliveira, Tehran Davis)

 Currently popular accounts explain insight as involving some kind of internal representational restructuring.
-In contrast with this dominant approach, we are currently conducting an eye-tracking experiment and will use nonlinear analysis methods to show how, as an embodied phenomenon, the `Aha moment' manifests itself in different behavioral patterns, including patterns of visual exploration, and can usefully be cast non-representationally in terms of a phase transition in the dynamically changing cognitive system.
+In contrast with this dominant approach, we are currently conducting an eye-tracking experiment and using nonlinear analysis methods to show how, as an embodied phenomenon, the `Aha moment' manifests itself in different behavioral patterns, including patterns of visual exploration, and can usefully be cast non-representationally in terms of a phase transition in the dynamically changing cognitive system.

 <br>